-My name is Allison and I am a 33-year-old mom of three, which still feels weird to say.
-I have a two-year old daughter and boy/girl 8-month old twins.
+My name is Allison and I am a 34-year-old mom of three, which still feels weird to say.
+I have a three-year old daughter and boy/girl 18-month old twins.
 Yep, we are that crazy family you may have seen carting around a bus-like stroller who had three kids in under two years with a giant golden retriever alongside.
 You could say that we have a lot of poop in our lives these days with three kids in diapers and a dog…and a husband.

 Most of my interests and hobbies have taken a pause these days, which is why you are reading this as I decided to take up a new hobby and start this blog (like I mentioned above).
 It pairs very well with a big interest of mine that is actually very do-able with three kids: wine consumption and sitting on my couch in silence after the kids finally go to bed.

 Thankfully, I have a very hands-on husband who I couldn’t do this whole parenting thing without.
-He is a contractor, which gives him some flexibility in terms of the random last minute schedules that come with having children and he helps with those extra fun drop-offs and pick-ups.
+He’s a contractor, which gives him some flexibility in terms of the random last minute schedules that come with having children and he helps with those extra fun drop-offs and pick-ups.
 I do have to give him kudos as he is sometimes more of the “mom” than I am.
 He doesn’t flinch when I go out to a work event or girls night and he is alone with the 3 kids.
-When he needs to give the toddler a bath and I’m not there, he just brings the twins up in their seats and they all hang out in the bathroom together.
-When I’m alone with all three kids and need to give the toddler a bath, I sit there anxiously thinking how I’m going to do this for a solid 15-20 minutes and then will most likely not bathe her because the time has passed and it’s now bedtime so I need to think about coordinating that part of the night (cue another 15-20 minute brainstorm session).
+I think he actually prefers me to not be there sometimes so that he can do things 100% his way and not have me ask him to clean anything.
 Being thankful for a hands-on husband seems somewhat silly as it should be the norm… after all, we both decided to have kids together and both work full time so the co-parenting department tends to be a well-oiled machine for everyone to remain sane, but he does make parenting and “mom-ing” a lot easier being so hands-on.

 As you can see, I just went off topic a bit but that should give you even more insight into who I am…I am tired.
 Very very tired.